 Evidence of time travel is not something to be ignored — these periodic blips of stories, pictures, and artifacts are nothing less than blatant signs that our universe is in peril.
 The space-time continuum is breaking apart!

-Six years ago, I shared the first batch of this evidence.
+Eight years ago, I shared the first batch of this evidence.
 A handful of photographs and video clips that many believed were proof that time travel not only existed, but that individuals from the future had already visited us.
 Some, it was claimed, had even journeyed back to ancient times.

 Time Traveler In 1917 Photograph